tmaiaroto/geocoder/README.md

 Geocoder for Google Go
 =====================

+Originally authored by: github.com/jasonwinn/geocoder
+Updates have been made to this forked package and may be incompatible with the original package.

 ## What does it do

 * Returns a Longitude and Latitude for a given string query